The Nine Gifts of the Holy Spirit

 to succeed.
 They will be people who share your vision and commitment

 to Christ.
 They will respect you and pray for you.

 Apostles, Prophets, Evangelists, Pastors and Teachers

-Firstly we should recognise how these gifts came about (Eph 4:8-10).
+Firstly we should recognise how these gifts came about (Ephesians 4:8-10).

 Jesus by his death and resurrection gave these gifts to us.
 He alone

 can call a person into this ministry.
 We do not choose what we want